kiariendegwa/SDC-term-3/Path-Planning-Project/ModelDocumentation.md

 ```

 Once this slow down manuovre was initiated, the ego car would look to other lanes using the following logic.
+Using the sensor fusion data, it would find the vehicles closest to it in adjacent lanes.
+This list of adjacent cars within the range of 30-150m (values picked randomly) would then be used to perform the most effecient lane change manouvre.

+Each of this cars is then evaluated using a simple heuristic with the simple logic encoded below:

-* Should the nearby lane be emmpty the vehicle would:
+* Should the nearby lane be empty, the vehicle would:
-	set the target lane to this value.
+	Assign a heuristic value of 100 to this lane.
+* If a nearby vehicle is behind the ego vehicle in a nearby lane moving at a slower speed than it:
+	Assign a heuristic value of 50 to this lane.
-* However should the nearby lane have a vehicle within it and it be ahead of the ego vehicle:
+* Should the nearby vehicle be ahead but moving at a slower speed than the vehicle currently ahead of the ego vehicle and ahead of the vehicle by 100m
-	then switch over to this lane.
+	Assign a heuristic value of 50 to this lane.

+* Assign a value of 5 points * average lane speed given each vehicle in the lane closest to the ego vehicle.

+* If 2 lanes changes are required
+	Subtract 100 points to the heuristic lane value.

+The lane with the highest heuristic score is then returned by the function.

  This is shown in the code snippet below, in line 109-206 of main.cpp